 People think that their information is safe because it sits with one of the largest companies in the world.
 But this is exactly why it isn’t safe.

-Gmail accounts are regularly hacked and if you want to protect especially valuable information you should either upgrade it to the business/enterprise level, use a different email service, or perhaps the one connected to your employer.
+Gmail and other third-party free email accounts are regularly hacked.
+If you want to protect especially valuable information you should either upgrade it to the business/enterprise level, use a different email service, or perhaps the one connected to your employer.

-Nowadays companies use services to protect themselves against hacks and unauthorised access.
+Nowadays companies use services to protect themselves against hacks and unauthorized access.
 These monthly or annual service providers might employ ethical hackers to check the companies’ systems.

 Hacking, however, isn’t just something that happens to big companies or in blockbuster movies.
 Here are some reality checks: